- Tutor, ADS10

-He also publishes his research through initiatives like the architecture magazine San Rocco.
-Recently he founded CAMPO, a space to debate, study and celebrate architecture in Rome.
+He also forwards his research through curatorial initiatives like the architecture magazine San Rocco, where he was co-founder and memeber of the editorial board.
+He is one of the curators of CAMPO, a space to debate, study and celebrate architecture in Rome.

 School, Centre or Area

-Since 2009 Gianfranco Bombaci is a founding partner with Matteo Costanzo of the office 2A+P/A in Rome.
+Since 2009 Gianfranco Bombaci has been a founding partner with Matteo Costanzo of the office 2A+P/A in Rome.
 The office works on architectural, urban and landscape design with a particular interest in the nature and condition of the contemporary city.
-It engages in a broad range of activities including public and private buildings, housing complexes, urban spaces, event pavilions, temporary installations and interior design.
+It engages in a broad range of activities, including public and private buildings, housing complexes, urban spaces, event pavilions, temporary installations and interior design.

 2A+P/A has participated in conferences and symposia worldwide and published in a variety of international books and magazines, such as A10, Abitare, a+t, A+U, Architecture d’aujourd’hui, Architectural Review, Domus and Volume.

 2A+P/A has been awarded in a number of international competition and invited to present their work and realised site-specific installations for several international exhibitions, such as the 1st Biennale of Orleans, 14th, 12th and 11th Biennale of Venice, 5th Biennale of Brasilia, and by renowned institutions, such as the Architectural Association in London, FRAC Centre in Orleans, CIVA Bruxelles, NAI in Rotterdam and MAXXI in Rome.